 Also the word "Lord" is a title for the pagan deity Ba'al and must never be applied to our Creator and Savior or His assembly.

 How the word "church" ever came to be used as the translation of the word ekklesia is deemed to be a mystery.
 Although the "assembly" does belong to Yahushua, the meanings of the two words kyriakon and ekklesia are totally different.
 The German word Kirche (kur-kee) and the Scottish word kirk appear to be more likely as the source words of church."
-Those also were used as the name of a Celtic pagan "goddess" named Circe (Kirke) and the building they used in her worship.
+Those also were used as the name of a Celtic pagan "goddess" named Circe (Kirke) and the place where they met to admire her every "sun-day."
 As a matter of fact, in Scotland today the building used for worship purposes is still called the "kirke."
 This is more evidence of the early accommodation of paganism by those who called themselves Christian.